EnixCoda/Gitako/README.md

 ### Help Gitako

-In case Gitako helped you, either star it at GitHub or leave a review at extension store will encourage me a lot!
+If you appreciate Gitako and would like to help it grow better, please either
+- Give it a star ⭐️ at GitHub
+- Leave a review 👍 in the extension store

-Any bug report or feature request discussions are welcome, feel free to draft an [issue](https://github.com/EnixCoda/Gitako/issues/)!
+Feature request discussions and bug reports are welcome, feel free to draft an [issue](https://github.com/EnixCoda/Gitako/issues/)!

 ### About